-With purchased services categories representing over 25% of your organization's non-labor expenses, you should be monitoring your spend the same way you do with medical and surgical products.
+With purchased services categories representing up to 45% of your organization's non-labor expenses, you should be monitoring your spend the same way you do with medical and surgical products.
 I only know of three or four health systems that are doing this right now.
 One of the major problems is that many supply chain leaders believe their GPO is monitoring this information for them.
-I can assure you that GPOs are not doing this right now because they don't have the knowledge or necessary technology to handle this type of data.
+Although there are other ways to maximize your relationship with your GPO, at this time, the GPOs are not able to provide the service of monitoring purchased services spend because they don't have the knowledge or necessary technology to handle this type of data.

 Why Doesn't My GPO Have This Data?